One of the most frequently asked questions by teens and young adults is “how long do drugs stay in your system?”

 Parents can even purchase home testing kits if they suspect their children of using drugs.
-While a simple Internet search will bring up numerous methods of trying to beat a drug test, the only rock solid way is to abstain from using illicit drugs.
+While a simple Internet search will bring up numerous methods to beat a drug test, the only rock-solid way is to abstain from using illicit drugs.

-The Department of Labor estimates that more than $80 billion is lost each year in the workplace due to drug use.
+The Department of Labor estimates that more than $80 billion is lost annually in the workplace due to drug use.
 This can be from lack of productivity to missed days related to substance abuse.
 Businesses don’t take losses like that lightly.

-According to HireRight’s 2013 Employment Screening Benchmarking Report, 78 percent of companies who responded to the survey said they conduct drug testing on some portion of their workforce.
-This is another reason why so many employees want to know how long do drugs stay in your system.
+According to HireRight’s 2013 Employment Screening Benchmarking Report, 78 percent of companies who responded to the survey said they conduct drug testing on some of their workforce.
+This is another reason so many employees want to know how long drugs stay in your system.

 Reasons for Drug Testing

 Considering that 3 out of every 4 drug users in the U.S. are employed, many businesses require testing because of the nature of the work to be done.
 Generally, these are either pre-employment tests or random tests in jobs where ongoing safety is of the utmost importance.

 Other reasons for drug testing include:

 The Types of Drug Tests Impact How Long Drugs Stay in Your System

 There are two main types of drug tests.
 For instance, a basic immunoassay screening is known as a 5-panel test and will register the following substances:

 There are also expanded panel tests on the market that screen for all of the above, as well as: